 Speaking of moisture, if your hive becomes too humid, moisture may accumulate and drown your bees.
 Placing your hive in an area that isn’t overly shady, or damp, will help to prevent a waterlogged hive.

-The Right Time to Get Started with Honeybees
+What's the Best Time to Get Started with Honeybees?

 The best time to start a new hive is usually when the weather just starts to warm up after a cold winter.
 Spring, in most climates, is when bees naturally become more active and ready for action.

 Amazingly, there are a handful of different ways to obtain your first colony to get started with honeybees.
 As a new beekeeper, starting small is the best way to learn the ins and outs of beekeeping without becoming overwhelmed with a colony of 60,000 bees.

 It may sound a little silly, but these days many newbie beekeepers can even order a packaged bees online.
 Yup, bees come through the postal service, in a parcel.

 Your local postal workers may not necessarily appreciate the buzzing box when it arrives, so be sure to be ready to pick them up ASAP.
 Your bees will want to get into their new hive as soon as they can, so don’t make your bees wait too long before you pick them up.

 A package of bees can contain anywhere from 3,000 to 10,000 bees and will usually be sold by the weight.
 This may sound like a lot of bees, but it’s actually on the smaller end of the beekeeping spectrum.
 Your box will come with worker bees and a queen.
 All set to go.

 Ordering bees from a supplier is a great way to start small, rather than with a large, established, hive.
 Think of it as a way to get your feet wet without having to dive right into a serious beekeeping operation.

 Experienced beekeepers find it thrilling to collect their bees in a more natural way.
 They wait for the perfect moment, a time when the bees are naturally separating, to collect the bees in nature.